6 Rules for People With an Irregular Heartbeat

 - Get up and walk when possible during your flight, since prolonged sitting can increase your risk for blood clots.

-Eating a well-balanced diet rich in fruits, veggies, whole grains, lean protein, and healthy fats is a good idea for everyone.
-Focusing on heart-friendly foods—and limiting saturated fats, sodium, and sugar-sweetened treats and drinks—is especially important for someone with a heart condition.
-Even if you have an irregular heartbeat, the occasional indulgence is okay.
+Eating a well-balanced diet rich in fruits, veggies, whole grains, lean protein like chicken, and healthy fats like canola or olive oil is a good idea for everyone.
+Limiting saturated fats (which are solid at room temperature), salt, and sugar-sweetened treats and drinks is especially important for someone with a heart condition.

 “Some people are sensitive to certain beverages, like alcohol or too much caffeine,” Orth says.
 Before pouring yourself a glass of wine or cup of coffee, speak with your HCP about how they might affect you.

-Vegetables rich in vitamin K, like kale and spinach, can alter the effects of the anticoagulant warfarin, so consult with your HCP if you’re prescribed the drug.
+Green leafy vegetables like kale and spinach are rich in vitamin K, which can alter the effects of a blood thinner medication called warfarin, so ask your HCP if you’ve been prescribed this drug.
 Orth also recommends being cautious around the holidays.
 "What we call holiday heart syndrome, where people are drinking more alcohol than they're used to, may trigger AFib," he says.

 Maintaining a healthy weight is beneficial for people with AFib.
-According to a 2018 study published in Europace, obesity is linked to AFib progression, and weight loss can reverse it.
+A 2018 study published in Europace, found that obesity is linked to worsening AFib, while weight loss may reverse it.
 While the study looked at different weight loss ranges in people with obesity, those who lost 10 percent or more of their baseline bodyweight had the best result, with 88 percent of the patients reversing the severity of their AFib.
+If you weight 200 pounds, losing 10 percent of your body weight would equate to losing 20 pounds.

-Keeping a food journal, limiting your snacks to healthy choices, and making an effort to get more physical activity throughout your day can help you achieve a healthy weight.
-So can keeping track of your weigh-ins.
-College-aged women who weighed themselves daily over a two-year period decreased their body mass indexes more than those who didn't, according to a 2017 study in the Journal of Behavioral Medicine.
+Keeping a food journal, limiting your snacks to healthy choices, and making an effort to get more physical activity as you are able throughout your day can help you achieve a healthy weight.
+Regularly checking your weight, recording the readings and tracking it over time can help keep you on track.

 MedlinePlus.
 Atrial Fibrillation.
 February 18, 2021.